 But who is offering what you want out of your betting experience?
-That's where I come in.
-I'm going to give you a top-down look at the whole field and break down the Xs and Os of the best NFL betting sites in New York.
+That's where we come in.
+We're going to give you a top-down look at the whole field and break down the Xs and Os of the best NFL betting sites in New York.
 You will also be able to find the best Super Bowl odds and the best NY sportsbook promos available.

-How Do I Rank The Best NY Super Bowl Betting Sites?
+How Do I Rank The Best NY Super Bowl Betting Promos?

 Let's go over a few of the details here so you can make the best decision for yourself when it comes Super Bowl betting.